 Your schedule will be seen via a link on social media or other channels people often use to connect with you.
 If you are a real workaholic, you can use Calendly for personal planning.
-Your friends and family will know when you can devote them some of your time.
+Your friends and family will know when you can devote to them some of your time.

 Important!
 Productive work without any distractions is cool as you keep up with all you planned to do.
-However, don’t forget about yourself and keep a work-life balance!
+However, don’t forget about yourself and keep a steady work-life balance!
 Remote work will completely change your habitual routine.
 Periods of adaptation can last longer than you might think.
 Don’t overload yourself with tasks and plans at the beginning, as you will experience burnout!

 FREE MESSAGING SOFTWARE FOR REMOTE WORK